 Katharine Dexter graduated from MIT in 1904 and in September of that year married to Stanley R. McCormick, son of Cyrus McCormick, inventor of the reaper and founder of the International Harvester Company.
 Two years after their marriage, Stanley McCormick was hospitalized with mental illness and spent the rest of his life under care in Santa Barbara, California.
 He died in January of 1947.

-By 1910, Katharine McCormick had resumed living with her mother at 393 Commonwealth.
+By the 1909-1910 winter season, Katharine McCormick had resumed living with her mother at 393 Commonwealth.
 She also maintained homes in New York and Santa Barbara.
 She was an active advocate of woman’s suffrage (as was her mother) and strong supporter of women’s education, the League of Women Voters, and family planning.

-In the fall of 1926, Katharine McCormick purchased 407 Commonwealth and made it her home.
+In August of 1926, Katharine McCormick purchased 407 Commonwealth and made it her home.

 In 1929, Josephine Dexter purchased Prangins, an estate outside of Geneva, Switzerland, primarily for Katharine McCormick’s use.